Molly Elkind’s Statement

 Molly Elkind’s Biography

 Molly Elkind first learned tapestry weaving from Tommye Scanlin and Pat Williams at a workshop in 2010.
 While tapestry is her focus now, earlier work included handwoven garments and accessories, papermaking, quiltmaking, embroidery, book arts and collage.
-She maintains an interest in mixing fiber media and wonders how this might be done in tapestry.
+Currently Molly is exploring collage as a design process for tapestry.

-Molly earned an M.A. in Studio Art from the Allen R. Hite Art Institute at the University of Louisville in 2002, and in that year was awarded an Artist Enrichment grant by the Kentucky Foundation for Women.
-Exhibition highlights include a solo show at Mercer University in Atlanta (2009) and numerous juried and invitational shows nationwide.
-Molly has been published in Tapestry Weaver (Britain), Arts Across Kentucky, Needlearts, SAQA Journal, and Shuttle, Spindle, Dyepot magazines.
+Molly earned an M.A. in Studio Art from the Hite Art Institute at the University of Louisville in 2002, and in that year she was awarded an Artist Enrichment grant by the Kentucky Foundation for Women.
+Exhibition highlights include solo shows at Southeast Fiber Arts Alliance (2018) and at Mercer University in Atlanta (2009) and juried and invitational shows nationwide.
+Molly has been published in Tapestry Weaver (Britain), Arts Across Kentucky, Needlearts, and Shuttle, Spindle, Dyepot magazines.
 Her work is in several private collections.